knewyousir/webFEF-session6/readme.md

 * Install VSCode on your computer
 * Create a free account on Github
-* Edit the CSS for the Basilica site so the header and navigation work on a small screen using CSS Grid, SASS and Scout-App.
-Pay attention to the popover window.
-Try to avoid any horizontal scroll bars.
+* Edit the CSS for the Basilica site so the header has no white space on top and rounded corners on a _small screen only_ using SASS.
+* CHange the popover so it displays a different message for each of the three navigation buttons

 <!-- ## Node Package Manager - case study